gimesketvirtadieni/conwrap/README.md

 processor.process([capturedPtr = objectPtr.get()](auto context)
 {
 	// here pointer to the object can be used including for passing to any sub-sequent task
-	// waiting for this particular task to complete does not solve this problem, so fluch must be used
+	// waiting for this particular task to complete does not solve the problem, so flush must be used

 	// getting processor
 	auto processorPtr = context.getProcessor();